-The potential effect that these back-up power service charges may have on the relative economics of a customer's private investment decision to install and interconnect on-site generation does not obviate the customer's obligation to pay for this service.
+The potential effect that these back-up power service charges may have on the relative economics of a customer's private investment decision to interconnect on-site generation does not obviate the customer's obligation to pay for this service.
 Furthermore, the record is clear that customers are not required to take back-up power service from the company.
 Customers have the option to provide their own back-up through battery storage or by isolating the generator and the load it serves.
-It is only when a customer chooses to install on-site generation and remain interconnected to the company's system that the company becomes obligated to provide safe and reliable back-up power service.
-Moreover, a customer that chooses to install and interconnect on-site generation has multiple options within the context of Rate Rider RGB for back-up power service.
+It is only when a customer chooses to interconnect the generator to the company's system that the company becomes obligated to provide safe and reliable back-up power service.
+Moreover, a customer that chooses to interconnect generation has multiple options within the context of Rate Rider RGB for back-up power service.

-As it relates to the company's methodology to develop the RGB Part I.B. back-up charges, the law is settled that the Commission need not adhere to a singular approach to rate design. "'Under the statutory standard of 'just and reasonable' it is the result reached not the method employed which is controlling....
+The law is settled that the Commission need not adhere to a singular approach to rate design. "'Under the statutory standard of 'just and reasonable' it is the result reached not the method employed which is controlling....
 It is not theory but the impact of the rate order which counts.
-If the total effect of the rate order cannot be said to be unjust and unreasonable, judicial inquiry under the Act is at an end.'"
+If the total effect of the rate order cannot be said to be unjust and unreasonable, judicial inquiry under the Act is at an end."
 Ala.
 Metallurgical Corp., supra, at 572 (quoting Federal Power Comm'n v.
 Hope Natural Gas Co., 320 U.S. 591, 602 (1944) (ellipsis in original)); see also Alabama Gas Corp. v.
 APSC, 425 So.2d 430, 439 (Ala.
 1982).
-Given the evidence in the record and the testimony of the witnesses on behalf of both Alabama Power and Complainants, and in light of this and other guiding principles of rate making, we find the company's proposed modifications to the back-up power charges in Part I.B. of Rate Rider RGB to be a just, reasonable and non-discriminatory means for the recovery of costs associated with providing back-up power service to customers who choose to install and interconnect all types of generation, including but not limited to solar generation, at their premises.
+Given the evidence in the record and the testimony of the witnesses on behalf of both Alabama Power and Complainants, and in light of this and other guiding principles of rate making, we find the company's proposed modifications to the back-up power charges in Part I.B of Rate Rider RGB to be just, reasonable and non-discriminatory means for the recovery of costs associated with providing back-up power service to customers who choose to install and interconnect all types of generation, including but not limited to solar generation, at their premises.

 Based on the company's July 23 responses to the Commission's supplemental data requests, along with the errata submittals filed, we direct Alabama Power to submit compliance tariff sheets within ten (10) days of the entry of this Order.
-The compliance tariff sheets should include the clarifications to Part I.B. of Rate Rider RGB, along with the corresponding clarifications the company set forth in the Supplementary Power section of the tariff.
+The compliance tariff sheets should include the clarifications to Part I.B of Rate Rider RGB, along with the corresponding clarifications the company set forth in the Supplementary Power section of the tariff.
 Although not necessary to render the rate just, reasonable and non-discriminatory, we believe the clarifications do enhance the readability of the tariff and Capacity Reservation Charge.
-We also direct the company to file a demand rate option for all residential customers within twelve (12) months of the entry of this Order.
-Contemporaneously with such action, Alabama Power is to file modifications to Rate Rider RGB Part I.B. so that any residential customer subject to its provisions can elect to receive back-up power service under the newly established rate option, in lieu of the other options provided in Part I.B., while remaining subject to the remaining provisions of Rate Rider RGB and the Special Rules for Rate Rider RGB.
-Finally, we direct the company to revise the charges set forth in Part I.B. so that they conform with the errata filing (i.e., the Capacity Reservation Charge is \$5.41/kW at secondary service; \$4.87/kW at primary service; and the Rate RTA Charge is \$0.71).
+We also direct the company to revise the charges set forth in Part I.B so that they conform with the errata filing (i.e., the Capacity Reservation Charge is \$5.41/kW at secondary service; \$4.87/kW at primary service; and the Rate RTA Charge is \$0.71).

-Given our conclusions here regarding Part I.B. of Rate Rider RGB and our acceptance of Alabama Power's proposed modifications to the rate rider in Docket No. U-4226, we deny Complainants' complaint, as filed on April 26, 2018 and amended July 6, 2018, in Docket No. 32767.
+Given our conclusions here regarding Part I.B of Rate Rider RGB and our acceptance of Alabama Power's proposed modifications to the rate rider in Docket No. U-4226, we deny Complainants' complaint, as filed on April 26, 2018 and amended July 6, 2018, in Docket No. 32767.

-IT IS, THEREFORE, ORDERED BY THE COMMISSION that consistent with the discussion provided herein, Alabama Power's proposed modifications to Part I.B. of Rate Rider RGB, as set forth and documented more fully in Docket No. U-4226, are just and reasonable and in the public interest, and are due to be and hereby approved.
+IT IS, THEREFORE, ORDERED BY THE COMMISSION that consistent with the the discussion provided herein, Alabama Power's proposed modifications to Part I.B of Rate Rider RGB, as set forth and documented more fully in Docket No. U-4226, are just and reasonable and in the public interest, and are due to be and hereby approved.